-Making sure your garage door’s seal is tight is incredibly important, especially during the winter months when the goal is to keep the extreme cold out and utility bills low.
-You may be surprised to know just how much warm air escapes in the winter months through your residential garage door, especially if you haven’t regularly maintained it.
+Checking that your garage door’s seal is tight is incredibly important, especially during the winter months when the goal is to keep the extreme cold out and utility bills low.
+You may be surprised to know how much warm air escapes through your residential garage door, especially if you haven’t regularly maintained it.
 There are ways to resolve this issue, and it starts by making time to weatherproof your garage space well before the flurries start flying.

-5 Tips to Weatherproof Your Garage Door
+7 Tips to Weatherproof Your Garage Door & Keep It Warm

 1. Inspect and Replace Garage Insulation